-The Core Indicators and performance measures used to our track progress were selected on the basis that they are consistently available over time; produced by trusted sources; understood by local stakeholders; and actionable and results-oriented.
+The core indicators and performance measures used to our track progress were selected on the basis that they are: consistently available over time, produced by trusted sources, understood by local stakeholders, actionable and results-oriented.

 Students identified as lower income are those who have qualified for free or reduced priced meals based upon household income at or below 185% of the federal poverty line – roughly $44,123 for a family of 4 (2014).

 As South Carolina continues to refine subject and grade level standards, state-mandated student assessments measuring proficiency also continue to change.
-Changes to the assessments make year to year comparisons difficult and can expose students and educators to a constant state of flux.
+Changes to the assessments make year-to-year comparisons difficult and can expose students and educators to a constant state of flux.